Tristan’s Landlord-Tenant Law Blog

 Amicus Brief of Wisconsin Builders Association

 Below is a link to live stream Tuesday’s oral arguments, if you want to watch.
-I plan to be there in person, observing.
+I plan to attend in person and observe.

 Supreme Court Oral Argument Live Stream Audio